shipshapecode/ember-cli-release/README.md

 These are the steps that take place when running the `release` command (unchecked steps have not yet been implemented):

 1. ☑ Abort if HEAD is already at a tag
+2. ☑ Abort if `publish` option is `true` and no NPM user is logged in or `strategy` is not 'semver'
-2. ☑ Calculate new version
+3. ☑ Calculate new version
   1. Use `tag` option if present
   2. Invoke custom tagging strategy if specified
   3. Otherwise, generate new version using `strategy` option (default: 'semver')